gvwilson/thirdbit/fiction/voyage/index.md

 larger, vessel was pressed into service and dispatched in their wake.
-This ship carried a harbor pilot, a doctress, another magician, and another squad of marines, along with a catapult and as many barrels of pitch as the harbor master could commandeer in half an hour<sup>In a subsequent suit against the port authority, a warehouse owner claimed that two barrels of dark rum were commandeered as well.
-Unlike the pitch, they were apparently never returned.</sup>.
+This ship carried a harbor pilot, a doctress, another magician, and another squad of marines, along with a catapult and as many barrels of pitch as the harbor master could commandeer in half an hour<span class="sidenote">In a subsequent suit against the port authority, a warehouse owner claimed that two barrels of dark rum were commandeered as well.
+Unlike the pitch, they were apparently never returned.</span>.

 The next three hours must have been tense ones for K.'s Aardi.
 Jalkelainan's mayor would have undoubtedly descended upon him en masse, demanding information